kartonfarkas/api_docs/source/suite/contacts/fetching_contact_internal_id.rst

 Fetching Contact Internal ID
 ============================

-Returns the internal ID of a contact specified by its keyID.
+Returns the internal ID of a contact specified by its key ID.

 Endpoint
 --------